Your Immune System

 Why is it that germs and viruses can appear to have no impact on one person, and yet wreak havoc in the body of another?
 It comes down to the health and integrity of the immune system, which is dependent on our overall state of health.
 For disease to take hold of the body, the immune system has in some way become compromised or overwhelmed.

 At the most basic level, our immune system becomes compromised when the vibrational state of our body is lowered for an extended period of time.
 A healthy body resonates at a frequency of 62-78 Mhz.
 When the frequency drops below this range, we open the door to illnesses that resonate at lower frequencies (cancer, for example, emits a frequency of 42 Mhz).
-To learn more about how the vibrational state of our body determines whether we are healthy or get sick, head on over and explore the Body Healer protocol.
+To learn more about how the vibrational state of our body determines whether we are healthy or get sick, check out the Body Healer protocol.

 Restore your body to vibrant health